ADHD Coaching for Solicitors & Barristers

 That is not weakness.
 It is wiring.

-ADHD brains are built for high-stakes, high-stimulation, novel work.
+ADHD and AuDHD brains are built for high-stakes, high-stimulation, novel work.
 The parts of legal practice that look like complex problem-solving, strategic thinking, and handling the difficult conversations play to your strengths.
 The parts that look like time recording, CPD forms, and email triage play against them.
 The gap between those two performances is not about effort.
 It is about a brain that needs different scaffolding to bridge it.

 And with the right scaffolding, that gap narrows.